Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ## Enable Incoming Associations

-The next step is to configure Informatics Gateway enable receiving of DICOM instances from external DICOM devices.
+The next step is to configure the Informatics Gateway to enable receiving of DICOM instances from external DICOM devices.

 1. Configure a listening AE Title to receive instances: